Covariant conservation laws, local invariance and Noether's second theorem: Introduction

-On the other hand, Noether's second theorem, valid for local symmetries, when applied to the action of a physical theory, provides off-shell relations between the equations of motion, meaning that these equations are not independent, and therefore that it is not possible to completely solve them to obtain the fields, which is a manifestation of the gauge freedom associated with the invariance under a group of local transformations.
-Nevertheless, it does not provide covariant conservation laws either.
+On the other hand, Noether's second theorem, valid for local symmetries, when applied to the action of a physical theory, and when the symmetry transformations affect only the variable fields of the theory and possibly the underlying spacetime, provides off-shell relations between the equations of motion, meaning that these are not independent, and therefore that it is not possible to completely solve them to obtain the fields, which is a manifestation of the gauge freedom associated with the invariance under a group of local transformations.
+This is the most renowned consequence of Noether's second theorem.